simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

-* simpkv should provide a script to import existing `simplib::passgen()` passwords stored in the puppetserver cache directory, PKI secrets stored in `/var/simp/environments`, and Kerberos secrets stored in `/var/simp/environments` to a backend.
+* simpkv should provide a script to import existing `simplib::passgen()` passwords stored in the puppetserver cache directory, PKI secrets stored in `/var/simp/environments`, and Kerberos secrets stored in `/var/simp/environments` into a backend.
 * simpkv local file backend must encrypt each file it maintains.
 * simpkv local file backend must ensure multi-process-safe `put`, `delete`, and `deletetree` operations on a <insert shared file system